AlchemyOptions/docs/README.md

 ## Ready to go?

-Please proceed to the Installation instructions or take a look at a sample [Configuration object example](Sample.md) to get you rolling.
+Please proceed to the Installation instructions or take a look at [configuration object examples](Samples.md) to get you rolling.